(This is a repost from 2013. This chicken is a perfect fall dish and I felt it deserved new photos. Enjoy!)

 Heat oil in skillet or Dutch oven on medium high heat.
 Add the onion mixture and saute until soft and fragrant, about 6 minutes.
 Push onion to side and add seasoned chicken in batches.
 Brown for several minutes on each side.

 Meanwhile, whisk pumpkin puree, wine, honey figs, cinnamon, allspice and 1 1/2 c water.
 Pour over the chicken to cover.
 Bring to a boil, then reduce the heat to medium.
 Cover and cook until the chicken looks plump and is cooked through.
-This should take no longer than an hour and if you are just using white meat, probably only 45 minutes.
-If there is too much sauce, leave the lid off and let it cook down for a few minutes.
+This should take no longer than an hour and if you are using white meat, probably only 45 minutes.
+If there is too much sauce, take the chicken out and place on a plate covered with foil.
+Leave the lid off and let sauce cook down for a few minutes.

 Discard the cinnamon sticks.
 Place chicken on a platter.
 Spoon sauce over.
 Sprinkle